galaxy-foundation/dman/contracts/read.md

 # DM Deploy Notes
 ## PRELUDE
-DMan is __globalized__ degne Crypto investor driven Decentralized Social community Token.
-It has features that fair launch, limited supply,presale amount is 250 million, other 750 millions remained for yiled farming without pre mine intrigues.
-Dman Community aimed for construct fair win-win longterm blockchain dividends for community members.
-DMan Token has insurrance mechanics which can protect price from whale dumping, meanwhile its yield farming process is designed by a talent mathmatician who graduated from worlds famous unisversity. and its stakeholders' __USDT share__ pool which can continously generating revenue for DM holders .it is a new paradigms in blockchain world.In the future.
+DMan is __globalized__ degenerated Crypto investors driven Decentralized Social community Token.
+It has features that fair launched, limited supply,presale amount is 250 million, other 750 millions DM token remained for Staking farming stimulous. without any pre-mine intrigues or Whale interven.
+Dman Community aimed for building fairness and win-win longterm blockchain dividends for DM token hodlers.
+DMan Token has insurrance mechanics which can protect price from bloody dumping, meanwhile its staking farming process is designed by a talent mathmatician who graduated from world's famous unisversity. and its stakeholders' __USDT share__ pool which can continously generating revenue for DM holders is a new paradigms in blockchain world.In the future.
 Dman will construct their own eccosystem include independent blockchain.social token.meme token.NFT and metaverse.
 ## 1,DM Token Introduction
 - We using DeployDM smart contract deploy DM token contract. __before deplpoying we should ask DM boss for his wallet address and remain 500USDT for PCS initial LP providing__
 - DeployDM.sol automatically deploy 9 staking pool smart contract. however DM token contract depended on DM-USDT LP token. therefore Contract creator should remain USDT in his wallet when deploy smart contract.
 The initial LP ratio is pegged as presale price 0.005USDT/DM  PANCAKE LP__